Skip to main content

 For example, if John Doe is already a contact in your Audience account with the primary email john.doe@zkipsterevents.com and you set up the 'Primary Email' field as the UID, when someone else imports a spreadsheet that includes the same email address on that field, the system will detect the match, prevent a new duplicate contact from being created and trigger an Error:

-To learn more about how to resolve errors when importing data to Audience, see the article: **How to Resolve Data Conflicts and Errors in Audience** [Link to be added]
+To learn more about how to resolve errors when importing data to Audience, see the article: How to resolve data conflicts in Audience.

-⚙️ How to Configure Fields as Unique Identifiers in Audience
+⚙️ How to Configure Individual Fields as Unique Identifiers in Audience

-Navigate to the left-hand side menu and open the 'Configuration' page.
-Under the Unique Fields section, you can manage your UID.
+Navigate to the left-hand side menu and open the 'Configurations' page.
+Under the Unique Fields section, click 'Individual UID Fields' to manage your UID.

 2. Default Unique Field - zkipster Contact ID